LiviesOriginal/tarelab/books.md

 ## Atmosphere | Taylor Jenkins Reid | 5 | 4
 Review
-- I feel like I could know you forever and still be curious about what you’re going to say next."
+- I feel like I could know you forever and still be curious about what you’re going to say next.
 - Who can care about the stars when there is here to look at?

 ## The Seven Husbands of Evelyn Hugo | Taylor Jenkins Reid | 5 | 5